pgailinas/videoqa-representation-comparison/docs/index.md

 ## Experimental Methodology

-The experimental framework investigates whether self-supervised autoencoder learning can produce compact video representations that preserve the information required for downstream Video Question Answering (VideoQA).
-To balance computational efficiency with experimental rigor, the project employs a two-stage methodology consisting of development-subset experimentation followed by full-dataset evaluation.

-During the development phase, a small subset of NExT-QA videos is used to evaluate autoencoder architectures, latent dimensionality, compression settings, reconstruction quality, and VideoQA performance.
-This phase enables rapid experimentation, workflow validation, and parameter optimization while minimizing computational cost.

-The experimental framework evaluates two primary workflows:
+The experimental framework evaluates baseline VideoQA performance together with multiple autoencoder-based workflows.

-1. **Baseline VideoQA** — Questions are answered using original video evidence and the Qwen2-VL-7B multimodal foundation model.
+The baseline workflow answers questions using original video evidence and the Qwen2-VL-7B multimodal foundation model.

-2. **Autoencoder-Based VideoQA** — An autoencoder is trained using unlabeled video evidence, reconstructed video segments are generated from learned representations, and VideoQA inference is performed using Qwen2-VL-7B.
+The autoencoder workflows train self-supervised autoencoders using video evidence generated from alternative evidence preparation strategies, reconstruct video segments, and evaluate downstream VideoQA performance using Qwen2-VL-7B.

 Following development-subset experimentation, the selected autoencoder configuration is trained and evaluated using the complete NExT-QA dataset.
 This final experiment generates the project's primary performance results and enables assessment of how well the learned representations generalize across the full benchmark.